ddmitov/perl-executing-browser/README.md

     5. ```Tree::Navigator::Node::Win32::Registry```,
     6. ```Parse::Win32Registry```
     and probably others containing the keywords 'Win32' and 'Registry'.
-* The overriden core functions act as a security barrier against unsafe operations because statical code analysis is performed before the execution of a script with the following restrictions:
+* The overriden core functions act as a barrier against unsafe operations because statical code analysis is performed before script execution with the following restrictions:
-    1. Even a single occurence of a call to one of the original core function starting with the ```CORE::``` invocation will prevent the script from being executed.
+    1. Any call to one of the original core function - ```CORE::require``` or ```CORE::unlink``` will prevent the script from being executed.
     2. Adding directories to the ```@INC``` array from the ```BEGIN``` block is detected and results in aborting the script execution.
     3. ```eval``` from user code is not allowed and user scripts can not execute code from data files.
 However, statical code analysis is not performed on modules to avoid performance degradation.
 It is considered that core modules are safe and CPAN modules can not be installed without user intervention.
 There seems to be no practical way to execute unauthorized and unsafe Perl code without the ```eval``` function, without the ```use lib``` statement, without the ```PERLLIB``` environment variable and without adding directories to the ```@INC``` array from the ```BEGIN``` block.

 **Perl Debugger Interaction:**
 * Every Perl script can be selected for debugging and debugging means execution, which is also a security risk.
 So if Perl debugger interaction is not needed, it can be turned off by a compile-time variable.
 Just change ```PERL_DEBUGGER_INTERACTION = 1``` to ```PERL_DEBUGGER_INTERACTION = 0``` in the project file of the browser (peb.pro) and compile the binary.